numpy/numpy/doc/source/user/c-info.beyond-basics.rst

 Creating sub-types
 ------------------

-To create a sub-type, a similar proceedure must be followed except only behaviors that are different require new entries in the type- object structure.
-All other entires can be NULL and will be filled in by :c:func:`PyType_Ready` with appropriate functions from the parent type(s).
+To create a sub-type, a similar procedure must be followed except only behaviors that are different require new entries in the type- object structure.
+All other entries can be NULL and will be filled in by :c:func:`PyType_Ready` with appropriate functions from the parent type(s).
 In particular, to create a sub-type in C follow these steps: